girlwithglasses/IMG-ProPortal/proportal/README.md

 Now install a local version of a recent version of Perl, and create a standard library to go with it:

 	perlbrew install perl-5.18.4
-	perlbrew lib create perl-5.18.4@std
-	perlbrew switch perl-5.18.4@std
+	perlbrew switch perl-5.18.4

-You're now using perl version 5.18.4 and any extra modules you install will be in the library `@std`.
+You're now using perl version 5.18.4 and any extra modules you install will be in the library created for perl v5.18.4.

 Install the ProPortal dependencies using `cpanm`.
 You'll need to locate the path to `cpanfile` in the `proportal` folder; in this example, it's in my home directory within  the folder `webUI`.

-	cpanm --installdeps ~/webUI/proportal/ --with-feature all
+	cpanm --installdeps ~/webUI/proportal/ --with-all-features

 Some modules may fail installation and need to be installed manually or using the `--force` flag (e.g. an issue with `Scalar::Does` meant it needed to be installed using `cpanm --force Scalar::Does`).
 Rerunning the command `cpanm --installdeps ~/webUI/proportal/` will redo the installation of any modules that were not installed previously.